 Employment and freedom

-Our Partner Sewing Centres provide Equitable Empowering Employment
+Our Partner Sewing Centres offer Equitable Employment for individuals who have faced exploitation and discrimination.

-and provide education for orphans, street children, and people living with disability.
+homes, and programs for orphans, street children, and children and adults with disabilities.

 "Equality is giving everyone the same pair of shoes.